 Our DAIP aims to create a community that is welcoming for people with disability by ensuring our services, facilities, information and workplaces are accessible and inclusive.

-The DRAFT Disability Access and Inclusion Plan (DAIP) 2026-2030 is available for download below and can be provided in alternative formats upon request.
+The draft Disability Access and Inclusion Plan (DAIP) 2026-2030 is available for download below and can be provided in alternative formats upon request.

 Background